atelierspierrot/atelierspierrot/USAGE.md

 [PHP Mess Detector](http://phpmd.org/), a code analyzer and [PHP Unit](https://phpunit.de/), a unit-tests manager.

-To install these dependencies, you will need to use the `--dev` option of Composer:
+To install these dependencies, you will need to use the `--dev` option of *Composer*:

     $ composer install --dev

 ### Using *Sami*

-If the package embeds a `sami.config.php` file, it is ready to use Sami.
+If the package embeds a `sami.config.php` file, it is ready to use *Sami*.
 The documentation will often be generated in a `phpdoc/` directory at the root of the package.

 To (re)generate this documentation, run: